peteroupc/peteroupc.github.io/graphics.md

 This includes statements like the following, with references or measurements:

 - "Game X shows up to Y polygons per frame at screen resolution W \[and Z frames per second\]".
     - Statements like this that relate to polygons or triangles per frame are hard to find and often anecdotal, and they cannot always be inferred from screenshots or videos of gameplay.
-For example:<br>(1) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (Fosner 1999)[^76].<br>(2) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (Abrash 2000)[^77]; to be noted here is that the game normally ran at a screen resolution of 320 &times; 240.<br>(3) According to the help for the 3DMark2000 benchmark, that benchmark comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail.<br>(4) The game engine for _SpecOps: Rangers Lead the Way_ (1998) targeted 10,000 triangles per frame [^78].
+For example:<br>(1) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (Fosner 1999)[^75].<br>(2) According to the help for the 3DMark2000 benchmark, that benchmark comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail.<br>(3) The game engine for _SpecOps: Rangers Lead the Way_ (1998) targeted 10,000 triangles per frame [^76].
 So did _Quake III Arena_ (1999) (John Carmack .plan, Sep.
 2, 1999).
 - "Scenes in game X have Y triangles on average".
 - "Game X shows no more than [16 or 256] simultaneous colors".
-- "Game X uses Y bytes of memory while running on Windows 98".[^79]
+- "Game X uses Y bytes of memory while running on Windows 98".[^77]
 - "Game X shows up to Y sprites at a time [at screen resolution Z]" (for 2-D games such as those built using the tool Director, then by Macromedia).
 - The 2-D game X, from year Y, supports a [**given 2-D graphics capability**](https://peteroupc.github.io/graphicsapi.html#2_D_Graphics) (for example, 2-D rotations of sprites; filling ellipses with a solid color; flood filling; antialiasing of lines and shapes; translucent alpha blending; translucent sprites).
-- The 3-D game X, from year Y, supports a [**given 3-D graphics capability**](https://peteroupc.github.io/graphicsapi.html#3_D_Graphics) (for example, texture mapping, Gouraud shading, bump mapping, edge antialiasing, alpha blending, texturing of most polygons in a scene, or MIP mapping).
+- The 3-D game X, from year Y, supports a [**given 3-D graphics capability**](https://peteroupc.github.io/graphicsapi.html#3_D_Graphics) (for example, Gouraud shading, bump mapping, edge antialiasing, alpha blending, texture mapping of most polygons in a scene, or MIP mapping).

 (Those statements will also help me define constraints for video games up to an earlier year than 1999.)